Sinoxolo1408/ManagementSystem/README.md

 A desktop application to manage(store, update and delete) records of a private non-profit organisation.

 ## Requirements
+To run the application double click on the Home.exe file.

 ## Development
 The application is developed using Java and the data is stored on an MS access database file.